php array filter array_filter() function

 This function is available in PHP since version 4.0.6.

-An example of a built-in PHP function:
+An example of a built-in PHP array_filter() function to filter an array:

 $cars = array(1 => 'Ferrari', 2 => 2, 3 => 'BMW');